In the beginning

-We have now reached the year 86/87.
-The hard rock development with bands like Ratt, Dokken and Winger began conquering the world with a newer sound and appearance.
+We have now reached the year 86.
+The hard rock development with bands like Ratt and Dokken had to conquer the world with a newer sound and appearance.

-This inspired of course also band on this side of the Atlantic and led Neptune in one or another way to upgrade the band with a keyboard player but with their own feeling and touch .
+This inspired of course also band on this side of the Atlantic and led Neptune in one or another way to upgrade the band with a keyboard player but with their own feeling and touch.
 In fact, it was Tommy who left the drums for the benefit of a more prominent part of the sound.
 Tommy’s drum set got a new drummer named Jonas Wikström.
-With a new drummer, keyboardist and guitarist.
+With a new drummer, keyboardist, and guitarist.
 You can call this for Neptune MK 4.
-With these changes in the band the sound went trough some changes as well.
+With these changes in the band, the sound went through some changes as well.

 The end is near.. or?

 We are now reaching the end of this story.
-The band went to Jonas Wikströms hometown – Nyköping and recorded another demo which they sent in to Rock SM.
-The last show ever was in the autumn of 87 in Rock SM.
+The band went to Jonas Wikströms hometown – Nyköping and recorded another demo which they sent to Rock SM.
+The last show ever was in the autumn of 86 in Rock SM.
 Shortly after that Ray was once again hijacked by Jan Granvik and the band Glory.
 Neptune tried a few guys on vocal.
-Even Roland tried a few times but the spark wasn’t there anymore and the band was dissolved soon afterwards.
+Even Roland tried a few times but the spark wasn’t there anymore and the band was dissolved soon afterward.

 Late 2017, something happens that no one really could predict.
 Johnny showed some old songs for the singer from Narnia – Christian Liljegren.
 He liked it so much that he shared it further.
 In one or another way the songs ended up at a record company.
 A few days later Tommy received a message on Facebook from Janne Stark, who was representing the record company Sonic Age/Cult Metal Classics, specializing in re-releasing recordings and demos from the 80s.
-Somewhat surprised, Tommy lifted the phone, contacted his old band mates and told them about the record company’s request to re-release several of their old recordings, both on CD and vinyl.
-The contract is now signed and the plans are for the first discs to be available for sale in early 2018.
-More info to come…
+Somewhat surprised, Tommy picked up the phone, contacted his old bandmates and told them about the record company’s request to re-release several of their old recordings, both on CD and vinyl.
+The contract was signed and the CD was in the stores early 2018.

 Admin of Neptune